-On the flipside, continuing down the path of alcohol dependence or substance abuse includes neglected responsibilities and squandered potential.
+On the flip side, continuing down the path of alcohol dependence or substance abuse includes neglected responsibilities and squandered potential.
 Relationships tend to unravel.
-Health and nutrition suffers.
+Health and nutrition suffer.
 The long-term outlook is bleak.

 By rigorously assessing these upsides of sobriety and the negative consequences of continuing down a path of abuse, motivation can be strengthened.
 This motivation can be a powerful driving force in the early days of recovery.

-Cravings for drink or drugs are an inevitable part of recovery, but SMART Recovery helps participants to create effective coping strategies that minimize the chance of relapse when these urges crop up.
+Cravings for drinks or drugs are an inevitable part of recovery, but SMART Recovery helps participants to create effective coping strategies that minimize the chance of relapse when these urges crop up.

 SMART Recovery’s strength is that it teaches patients a number of techniques to help combat these cravings.Some of these strategies include investigating the root causes of triggers, practicing mindfulness, and learning how to identify and overcome irrational beliefs that can lead to a relapse.

 There are many acronyms used in SMART Recovery beyond that of the actual name of the program and the ABCs is one extended exercise used to attack cravings head-on.